Rube Burrow: Death

 Becoming the sole subject of one of the most widespread manhunts in American history, Burrow would continue to elude authorities in the wilderness of Alabama hill country for another two years.
-On October 9, 1890, Rube Burrow was captured by Jesse Hildreth and Frank Marshall, with the help of two planters, John McDuffie and Jeff "Dixie" Carter, at George Ford’s cabin, in Myrtlewood, Marengo County, Alabama on Dec 7, 1890 McDuffie had suspected Burrow would be in the area and warned Hildreth to be on the lookout.
+On October 9, 1890, Rube Burrow was captured by Jesse Hildreth and Frank Marshall, with the help of two planters, John McDuffie and Jeff "Dixie" Carter, at George Ford’s cabin in Myrtlewood, Marengo County, Alabama.
+McDuffie had suspected Burrow would be in the area and warned Hildreth to be on the lookout.
 When Burrow showed up at Ford's cabin, Hildreth was inside and was able to get word back to McDuffie.
 Hildreth and Marshall jumped Burrow and held him for McDuffie and Carter.
 They took him to the jail in Linden, Alabama, with Burrow entertaining them all the way with funny stories.
 Rube offered Hildreth a hundred dollars if he would let him go.
 Hildreth said "I couldn't use it then, cause you'd kill me first".

-In the early morning of December 8, 1890, Burrow complained of hunger and talked his jailers into handing him his bag, which had some ginger snaps inside.
+In the early morning of December 9, 1890, Burrow complained of hunger and talked his jailers into handing him his bag, which had some ginger snaps inside.
 It also contained a gun, and Burrow held it at the head of one of the guards.
 He escaped, locking two guards (including McDuffie) in his cell, and taking another guard with him to find Carter at Glass's store to get back money that had been taken from him.
 Burrow reportedly believed Dixie Carter was Nick Carter, the fictional detective.
 Carter was in the store, and when he came outside, he and Burrow exchanged gunfire.
 Afterwards, Burrow was dead in the street and Carter was wounded.

 Burrow’s body was shipped by train back to Lamar County.
 It was reported that on a stop in Birmingham, thousands viewed the corpse and people snatched buttons from his coat, cut hair from his head, and even his boots were stolen.
 Burrow's father Allen Burrow met the train in Sulligent.
 It was reported that the train attendants threw the coffin at his feet.
 "It is Rube," he reportedly said.
 Allen Burrow carried his son's body back to his home community near Vernon and buried him in Fellowship Cemetery.

 In December 1890, accomplice Jackson committed suicide in the Jackson Penitentiary by jumping from his gallery.
 Accomplice Rube Smith was sentenced to 10 years in the Mississippi Penitentiary for the 1889 Buckatunna robbery, but was then tried again in Federal court for mail robbery, found guilty and sentenced to life imprisonment in the Ohio Penitentiary in January 1891 as inmate #21,849 and died April 20, 1895.

 Paul Picerni played Burrow in a 1955 episode of the syndicated television series Stories of the Century, starring and narrated by Jim Davis.